Skip to content

 Common_kestrel__12

-The common kestrel is primarily a hunter, preying on small mammals, insects, and other invertebrates.
+The common kestrel is a hunter, preying on small mammals, insects, and other invertebrates.
 It is an opportunistic feeder and will take whatever prey is available.
 It usually hunts from a perch, watching for movement on the ground and then swooping to catch its prey.

 It is also an important species for birdwatchers, as its distinctive coloration and calls make it easy to spot and identify.